hashworks-code/littlebrahma.v2/_caseStudy-service/opm.md

         - cContent11: '- Additionally, metrics were added to indicate which screen the user is in and the type of data being shown '
       SImg6: 'opm-output'

-    - cHead6: '2.
-Progressive disclosure of information'
+    - cHead6: 'Progressive disclosure of information'
       para_loop:
         - cContent11: '- We used components such as: drop downs and filters to bifurcate high level data and to bring right context to the user.
 Attributes like: environments and releases were captured here'
         - cContent11: '- Primary landing screens were designed in a way where the user can select individual batches to run'